Detective: Enfield stabbing suspect misled police

 Moreover, the specific allegation in the evidence tampering count is that Adams concealed the knife.

-In cross examining Bailey, defense lawyer Christopher D. Parker asked if he was sure Adams had said he threw the knife in the river, rather than that "Michael' did.
-Bailey said he was sure about that, adding that Adams repeated the comment more than once.
+In cross-examining Bailey, defense lawyer Christopher D. Parker asked if he was sure Adams had said he threw the knife in the river, rather than that "Michael' did.
+Bailey said he was sure, adding that Adams repeated the comment more than once.

 Later, with the jury out of the courtroom, prosecutor John F. Fahey said Bailey had turned on an audio recorder on his cellphone when Adams came out of his aunt's house in Hartford, where the police were looking for him.
 The prosecutor said he wants to put the audio recording in evidence to rebut any doubts the defense lawyer might have raised among the jurors about what Adams said.